jiayuchann/jiayuchann.github.io/_posts/2024-07-01-Emotet-Loader-Part1.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/df743b49-14b2-434c-8d5a-035c085163f5)

 Obviously, this is really tedious, that you would have to repeat for every loaded module.
-But here’s how you can script it by hardcoding the XOR key and list of hashes (for ntdll.dll and kernel32.dll):
+But here’s how you can script it by hardcoding the XOR key and list of hashes (for ntdll.dll and kernel32.dll), with a [symbol file](https://raw.githubusercontent.com/deepinstinct/DeMotet/master/scripts/symbols.json) containing modules and function names:

 ```python
 import json